 Obviously, one of the last things we all do is read the owner’s manual.
 But seriously, it’s worth checking; it may have a troubleshooting guide or some particular procedure required for your model mower.
 Check out their website, too; it may have a helpful video guide on assembling and starting the mower.

 Why Does My Mower Flood?

-This often happens when a mower is cranked over repeatedly, without the mower actually starting.
-The engine gets way too much gas and the spark plug gets saturated in fuel, and that prevents it from creating a good spark.
+This often happens when a mower is cranked over repeatedly without the mower starting.
+The engine gets way too much gas, and the spark plug gets saturated in fuel, which prevents it from creating a good spark.

 You’ll know if your mower is flooded because it will stink of gas, and sometimes gas will leak from the carburetor.
 Turning the mower on its side during assembly can cause the engine to flood.
 It’s OK to turn your mower over; just be sure the carburetor side faces up.

 To fix this problem, simply remove the air filter and take a 30-minute coffee break.
 This will allow the mower to dry out.
 Try starting the mower again, this time without any choke, and until it runs, leave the air filter off.

 Pull starting a mower on full choke more than 4 or 5 times may cause the engine to flood.
 Check out the video on how to unflood your mower.